tweag/python-monorepo-example/content/blog/2022-03-11-nickel-first-release.md

 ---

 I am excited to announce the first release of [Nickel][nickel-repo]!
-In the original introductory [blog post][nickel-1] blog post, I've written about why we, at Tweag, are developing yet another configuration language.
+In the original introductory [blog post][nickel-1], I've written about why we, at Tweag, are developing yet another configuration language.
 Our goal is to empower people to write correct, programmable and maintainable configurations.
 Nickel targets Nix, Infrastructure-as-Code, build systems, and more.
 We think such a